Cuberto/cb-tabbar/README.md

 ## License

+CB
-CBFlashyTabBarController is available under the MIT license.
+TabBarController is available under the MIT license.
 See the LICENSE file for more info.